meyda/meyda/docs/guides/online-web-audio.md

   "source": source,
   // Buffer Size tells Meyda how often to check the audio feature, and is
   // measured in Audio Samples.
 Usually there are 44100 Audio Samples in 1
-  // second, which means in this case Meyda will calculate the volume about 86
+  // second, which means in this case Meyda will calculate the level about 86
   // (44100/512) times per second.
   "bufferSize": 512,
   // Here we're telling Meyda which audio features to calculate.
 While Meyda can
   // calculate a variety of audio features, in this case we only want to know
   // the "rms" (root mean square) of the audio signal, which corresponds to its
-  // volume
+  // level
   "featureExtractors": ["rms"],
   // Finally, we provide a function which Meyda will call every time it
-  // calculates a new volume.
+  // calculates a new level.
 This function will be called around 86 times per
   // second.
   "callback": features => {
     console.log(features);